 [Aug.
 2020] I will serve in the SOSP '21, EuroSys '21 and SIGMOD '21 PCs.

 [Aug.
-2020] My Doctoral Dissertation has been nominated by the University of Sydney for this year's CORE John Makepeace Bennett Award, for the best Australasian dissertation in Computer Science.
+2020] My Doctoral Dissertation has been nominated by the University of Sydney for this year's CORE John Makepeace Bennett Award, for the best Computer Science dissertation in Australia and New Zealand.
 Each department can nominate one thesis each year.
 Big thanks to my advisor, Willy Zwaenepoel, for his support and guidance!

 [Aug.
 2020] I will give a talk at the Roundtable on future of data management systems, organized by the University of Waterloo.